 Have You Learned this Important Lesson About Eating?

 Teachers come in all shapes and sizes, they show up all guises, and the more teachers we have in life, the more we learn.
 Our relationship with food is one such great teacher.
 If we pay attention, it’s instructing us every day.
 And like any worthy teacher, it seems quite willing to teach us some of the same lessons over and over again, until we finally get things right.
 I’ve been noticing that there’s one particular lesson that food likes to instruct us about that’s not the easiest to learn, and may in fact be one of the more important ones to master.
 It’s a lesson that often strikes to the core of so many of our eating challenges.
 It’s a lesson that when we begin to notice and embrace it can be a nutritional game changer and an eating psychology breakthrough.
-It’s the lesson of instant gratification.
+It’s the lesson of instant gratification from food.
 And if you’re the kind of person who would like to have a more nourishing relationship with food and better manage such challenges as overeating, binge eating, emotional eating, food addiction and others – then you might want to jump into the topic of instant gratification as quickly as you can.

 Humans want things NOW